 ||SP connection to SP SaaS|

 A target URL of http://www.example.com/acct101/ will be mapped to OpenToken SP Adapter to an local training app because the target matches the first mapping in the configuration.

-SP connection to ACME SaaS because the first mapping in the
+connection to ACME SaaS because the first mapping in the new configuration

 Select a target type from the list.

-You can only select a target type from the list when the IdP role is activated with at least one protocol for browser-based SSO.
+Applicable only when the IdP role is activated with at least one protocol for browser-based SSO.